vermegi/Deploying-and-Running-Java-Applications-in-Azure-Spring-Apps/Instructions/Labs/LAB_08_configure_private_endpoints_asc.md

     module: 'Module 8: Secure MySQL database and Key Vault using a Private Endpoint'
 ---

-# Lab: Secure MySQL database and Key Vault using a Private Endpoint
+# Challenge: Secure MySQL database and Key Vault using a Private Endpoint
-# Student challenge manual
+# Student manual

 ## Challenge scenario